anasmullappally/Markdown_client/README.md

-# Real-time Markdown Editor with Live Preview
+# Real-time Markdown Editor with Live Preview - Frontend

 A real-time Markdown editor that converts Markdown text to HTML and displays the rendered HTML in a live preview pane.